user604/jQuery.handleStorage/README.md

 * AES encryption support

 ## OPTIONS:
 * appID:       Unique application identifier
 * interval:    Auto-save interval (default is 5sec)
 * storage:     HTML5 localStorage, sessionStorage and cookies supported
 * aes:         Use AES encryption for client storage objects
+* callback:    Executes a callback function on success saves
+* preCallback: Executes a callback function prior to any saves
+* errCallback: Executes a callback function when any save was unsuccessful

 ## NOTES:
 A quick note on security.
 Currently (12.22.2011), no security vulnerabilities